cryptonique0/talent-resume/Downloads/WCT_builder_project/dapp/README.md

 # WCT DApp (WalletConnect demo)

-This is a minimal React + Vite dapp that demonstrates integrating WalletConnect (v2) via Web3Modal and Wagmi.
+This is a minimal React + Vite dapp that demonstrates integrating WalletConnect on Celo (Alfajores testnet) using Wagmi + WalletConnect connector.

 Features:
 - Connect/disconnect using WalletConnect v2 (Web3Modal)
 - Display connected address
 - Sign a message demo

-Important: WalletConnect v2 requires a Project ID.
-Create one at https://cloud.walletconnect.com/ and set it in the environment.
+Important: WalletConnect requires a Project ID.
+This repo contains an example `.env` and we added your Project ID to `dapp/.env` for local dev.

 Setup